joaomatias100/Vehicle-Detection-and-Tracking/README.md

 - avoid training crashes caused by large model variants

 During training, the **best-performing checkpoint (`best.pt`)** is automatically saved for each experiment.

-Files involved in this step:
-*(add training scripts and configuration files here)*

 ---